cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 online help isn't satisfactory please give us feedback.

-You can find a 1-page overview (menu tree) of all menus in CT1 within the included CrypTool script (see appendix A1 of this PDF file).
+You can find a 1-page overview (menu tree) of all menus in CT1 within the included CrypTool book (see appendix A1 of this PDF file).

 An overview about all functions in the different CrypTool programs can be found on the CT Portal website (www.cryptool.org) under the menu